Bertin Jacquesson: Real Salt Lake

 Jacquesson was drafted in the first round of the SuperDraft at number sixteen by Real Salt Lake.
 Jacquesson made his debut against Las Vegas Lights FC in the U.S. Open Cup on April 26, 2023, and made his MLS debut four days later on April 30, 2023, against Seattle Sounders FC.
 Jacquesson's contract option was declined by Salt Lake following their 2024 season.

 Pittsburgh Riverhounds

 On 10 January 2025, Jacquesson signed a one-year deal with USL Championship side Pittsburgh Riverhounds who he'd spent time on loan with in the previous season.

+Oakland Roots

+On 3 March 2026, Oakland Roots of the USL Championship announced they had signed Jacquesson for the 2026 season.

 Personal life

 Born in France, Jacquesson is of Guinean descent.
 As a Muslim, he has at times had to balance his soccer career with observing Ramadan.